chandar-lab/tgi-for-mila/README.md

 **`QUANTIZE`**
 Whether you want the model to be quantized.
 This will use `bitsandbytes` for quantization on the fly, or `gptq`

-[possible values: bitsandbytes, gptq]
+Possible values: bitsandbytes, gptq

 **`DTYPE`**
 The dtype to be forced upon the model.
 This option cannot be used with `--quantize`

-[possible values: float16, bfloat16]
+Possible values: float16, bfloat16

 **`MAX_BEST_OF`**
 This is the maximum allowed value for clients to set `best_of`.
 Best of makes `n` generations at the same time,